 Explore the theme park, experience a variety of thrill rides, and see shows starring animal actors at the incredible Universal Studios Hollywood.
 Tour Walt Disney Studios and Warner Bros Studios to learn more about how modern movies and TV shows are made.
 Hike or bike your way through the 128-acre Wilacre Park.
 Enjoy dinner while watching shows featuring comedians, bands, and rising music stars at Feinstein’s at Vitello’s.
 Stroll up and down Ventura Blvd for excellent shopping at stores like Wasteland and Bonjour Fête.
 Try unique sushi rolls like the Spider Roll, Honey Roll, or Cajun Salmon Roll at Japanese restaurant Sushi Katsu-Ya.
 Or grab a cheese plate and a handcrafted cocktail like the Old Fashioned Love Song at trendy spot Firefly.

 Moving to Los Angeles soon?
 With easily accessible storage facilities throughout the LA metro, Extra Space Storage can make your transition easier.
-Find self storage near you!
+Find cheap storage near you!

 Neighborhood statistics from AreaVibes